 5. Baseball Card Collection: Besides school papers, this is probably the most obvious way to use a binder for kids, but I still had to add it to the list!

 6. Activity Books: Print out activity pages (make your own or search Pinterest for tons of printables) and put them in page protectors to do with dry erase markers for reusable fun!

 7. Scrapbooks: Create homemade scrapbooks for a fraction of the cost, a great way to introduce kids to documenting a season or trip with pictures and words!

-9. Study Tools: We use a binder for studying our Classical Conversations memory work as part of our homeschooling, but you could use a binder to organize study notes and images for any subject as easy way to study and memorize information.
+9. Study Tools: We use a binder for studying our Classical Conversations memory work as part of our homeschooling, but you could use a binder to organize study notes and images for any subject as an easy way to study and memorize information.

 Naked Binder, a Life Your Way sponsor, makes a line of environmentally friendly binders that are perfect for kids.
-Not only are they completely recyclable and made from 97% post consumer waste, but they’ve also been independently tested to withstand more than 250,000 flexes.
+Not only are they completely recyclable and made from 97% post-consumer waste, but they’ve also been independently tested to withstand more than 250,000 flexes.
 That’s a lot of use!

 In addition, the project binders come with your choice of colorful spine wraps so that kids can choose a binder in their favorite color.